jennbarron/portfolio/chaosOS/chaosOS/examples/childhood-misdiagnosis-case.md

 ## Context

-**Patient:** Rose (diagnosed at 8)
+**Patient:** pediatric / adolescent at time of diagnosis
-**Original Label:** Absence seizure disorder
+**Original Label:** absence seizure disorder

-**Treatment:**
+**Initial Treatment:**

-- Placed on a **high adult-dose** anti-seizure medication
+- placed on a high-dose anti-seizure medication typically aligned with adult dosing
-- Stayed on it for nearly a decade
+- remained on this medication for many years

 **Long-term symptoms while on medication:**

-- Eye fluttering and “blank” spells
+- eye fluttering and “blank” spells
-- Brain fog and slowed thinking
+- brain fog and slowed thinking
-- Memory issues and difficulty focusing
+- memory issues and difficulty focusing
-- Fatigue and low energy
+- fatigue and low energy
-- Mood shifts and emotional flattening
+- mood shifts and emotional flattening
-- Occasional full-body seizure-like events
+- occasional full-body seizure-like events

-Despite these issues, Rose was considered “stable” because:
+Despite these issues, the patient was considered “stable” because:

-- she was still functioning
+- they were still functioning day-to-day
-- episodes were written off as part of her seizure condition
+- episodes were written off as part of the seizure condition
-- labs were considered “fine” by doctors, even when borderline.
+- labs were considered “fine,” even when values hovered near borderline ranges

 ---